tristanlee85/edgio-go-sdk/README.md

 This func list environments for a given Edgio Property.
 Edgio's list page size was defaulted to 100 for now, which is the highest value.
 The idea is to return all environments until actual pagination is implemented.
 Returns a list of environments for a given Property or an error if anything goes wrong.

+#### `env.FilterList(params FilterParams) (common.FilteredListResultType[common.Env], error)`

+Filters the list of environments for a given Property by the environment name, and returns a list of environments for a given Property that contain the provided name, or all environments if no name is provided.

 Check a more in-depth documentation of the `edgio/property` package [here](env/README.md).

 **Reference**: [Edgio Environments REST API documentation reference](https://docs.edg.io/rest_api/#tag/environments).